BizTalk Server 2020 BAM Configuration: Could not load file or assembly Microsoft.SqlServer.SQLTask

 </runtime>

-• Just to be on the safe side, you should add this configuration in both 32 and 64-bit in .NET Framework 2.0 and 4.0 machine configuration files.
+• Just to be on the safe side, you should add this configuration to both the 32-bit and 64-bit machine configuration files for the .NET Framework 2.0 and 4.0.

-• If you are not sure about what is the version of the DLL, you should find the DLL on this path:
+• If you are not sure about what is the version of the DLL, you should find the DLL in this path:

 Author: Sandro Pereira